AIG teams with IBM to use blockchain for 'smart' insurance policy

 Big banks, investors and other financial institutions have invested millions of dollars in blockchain, hoping it could make transactions faster, easier and more secure.

-IBM has been partnering with leading companies in various industries, including Danish transport company Maersk (MAERSKb.CO), to create blockchain-based products that can streamline complex international dealings across sectors.
+IBM has been partnering with leading companies in various industries, including Danish transport company Maersk, to create blockchain-based products that can streamline complex international dealings across sectors.

 Blockchain technology, which powers the digital currency bitcoin, enables data sharing across a network of individual computers.
 It has gained worldwide popularity due to its usefulness in recording and keeping track of assets or transactions across all industries.